DataIntellectTech/grafana-kdb-backend-datasource/README.md

 1. Navigate to settings -> datasources
 2. Click add datasource and navigate to kdb-backend-datasource
 3. Enter the URL and Port, along with the username and password (if required - defaults to "") of your KDB instance.
-4. Enter a timeout value in ms, defaultis 1000ms
+4. Enter a timeout value in ms, default is 1000ms
 5. Click save & test
 6. An alert at the bottom should display: "kdb connected succesfully"